Skip to main content

 Clinical Evidence the KEEPS Trial and Cognitive Outcomes

 The Kronos Early Estrogen Prevention Study (KEEPS) provides some of the most compelling clinical data comparing these two delivery methods in recently menopausal women.
 KEEPS was a randomized, double-blind, placebo-controlled trial designed to assess the effects of oral conjugated equine estrogens (oCEE) versus transdermal 17-beta estradiol (tE2) on cardiovascular and cognitive health.

-The findings related to were particularly illuminating.
+The findings related to brain health were particularly illuminating.
 Women in the transdermal estradiol group demonstrated better performance on subjective memory tests compared to both the oral estrogen and placebo groups.
 Furthermore, neuroimaging from the study revealed that the transdermal group experienced less cortical atrophy and had lower deposits of amyloid, a protein aggregate strongly associated with Alzheimer’s disease.

 These clinical results align perfectly with the mechanistic understanding of the two delivery routes.
-The avoidance of with transdermal estradiol likely contributes to a less inflammatory internal environment, which is more conducive to brain health.
+The avoidance of first-pass metabolism with transdermal estradiol likely contributes to a less inflammatory internal environment, which is more conducive to brain health.
 The study also highlighted the importance of a “critical window” for intervention, suggesting that initiating hormonal therapy near the onset of menopause may confer neuroprotective benefits that are not seen when therapy is started years later.

 Comparative Effects on Brain Structure and Function